doc4d/docs/docs/Extensions/develop-components.md

 * by using the **File > New > Component...** option from the File menu,
 * or by clicking the **New > Component...** button in the toolbar.

-This action opens a folder selection dialog where you choose where the component will be stored.
+This action opens a folder selection dialog where you choose where [the component package](../Project/components#package-folder) will be stored.

-* Default location: The first time you create a component, 4D suggests the **Components** folder inside the [project package](../Project/components#package-folder),.
+* Default location: The first time you create a component, 4D suggests the **Components** folder inside the [project package](../Project/architecture#components),.
 After that, your used last folder will be automatically remembered and preselected.
 * If you decide to store the component **next to the project package**, 4D adds it to the [`dependencies.json`](../Project/components#dependenciesjson) file.
-* If you decide to store the component **elsewhere**, 4D adds it to the [`environment4d.json`](../Project/components#environment4djson) file, using either a [relative or an absolute path](../Project/components.md#relative-paths-vs-absolute-paths).
+* If you decide to store the component **elsewhere**, 4D adds it to the [`dependencies.json`](../Project/components#dependenciesjson) file and its path is added to the [`environment4d.json`](../Project/components#environment4djson) file, using either a [relative or an absolute path](../Project/components.md#relative-paths-vs-absolute-paths).
 A relative path is used if the component is located within no more than two levels above as the `environment4d.json` file, or in its subfolders.
 Otherwise, an absolute path is used.

 :::note